KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     Part:TAG value.
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. method:: Vessel:PARTSTAGGEDPATTERN(tagPattern)

+    :parameter tagPattern: (:ref:`string <string>`) Pattern of the tag of the parts
+    :return: :struct:`List` of :struct:`Part` objects

+    Part:TAG value.
+The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSDUBBED(name)

     :parameter name: (:ref:`string <string>`) name, title or tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

     name regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
 It is effectively the distinct union of :PARTSNAMED(val), :PARTSTITLED(val), :PARTSTAGGED(val).
 The matching is done case-insensitively.
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. method:: Vessel:PARTSDUBBEDPATTERN(namePattern)

+    :parameter namePattern: (:ref:`string <string>`) Pattern of the name, title or tag of the parts
+    :return: :struct:`List` of :struct:`Part` objects

+    name regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
+It is effectively the distinct union of :PARTSNAMEDPATTERN(val), :PARTSTITLEDPATTERN(val), :PARTSTAGGEDPATTERN(val).
+The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:MODULESNAMED(name)